Skip to content

 Uncatchable Exceptions / Short Dumps

-What happens if your code creates uncatchable exceptions?
-In this case, the default HTTP handler exception output is used.
-The processing is interrupted, and the user will need to refresh the browser.
-Use this only for unexpected behavior:
+What happens if your code raises uncatchable exceptions?
+The default HTTP handler exception output appears.
+Processing halts, and the user has to reload the browser.
+Reserve this for unexpected cases:

 abap